Updated: May 2026

 Here’s what I’ve learned since then: pricing isn’t a one-time decision—it’s a continuous experiment.

-Research from ProfitWell (now part of Paddle) shows that improving pricing by just 1% can increase profits by up to 12.7%.
-Yet most SaaS companies spend only a few hours developing their initial pricing model—less time than they spend choosing their logo font.
+Research shows that improving pricing by just 1% can increase profits by up to 11%.
+Yet most SaaS companies spend only a few hours developing their initial pricing model—less time than they choose their logo font.

 This guide isn’t about finding the perfect price—because it doesn’t exist.
 It’s about understanding the models available, knowing which one fits your product and customers, and building a system to test and evolve over time.